event-driven-dotnet/EventDriven.ReferenceArchitecture/ReadMe.md

         }
     }
     ```
-3. Add a `CustomerCommandController` to the project that injects `CustomerCommandHandler` into the ctor.
+3. Add a `CustomerCommandController` to the project that injects `ICommandBroker` into the ctor.
    - Add Post, Put and Delete actions which accept a `Customer` DTO, map it to a `Customer` entity and invoke the appropriate command handler.
 4. Add a `CustomerQueryController` to the project that injects a `ICustomerRepository` into the ctor.
    - Use the repository to retrieve entities, then map those to `Customer` DTO objects.